sidneychurch/UE5-CPP-Beginner-FPS/12_Mechanics/MECHANICS.md

 Compile and save.

 Now when you play the game, you'll see that after you shoot MaxAmmo number of times, you can no longer fire the weapon until you reload.

+## Rocket Jump: Think It Through
+Before we start thinking about how to implement a mechanic, we need to first think about how we want the mechanic to function.
+You can think of it as pseudo code.

+How I want want rocket jumping to function:
+* The player must be looking near their feet
+* When they fire the projectile at their feet, they get launched in the air
+  * I want the payer to also keep moving in the direction they are going
+  * If they jump and shoot they ground, they go higher
+* Can't do multiple rocket jumps

+I know that this will involve my character and my weapon, so we'll start there.

+## Rocket Jump: *YourProjectName*Character.h

 ---
 >Prev: [UI for Displaying Player Score](/11_ScoreUI/UI.md)